goujonbe/learn-rust-with-tests/book/structs.md

 ## Define a method instead of a function for email address generation

 The syntax for methods is very close to the one for functions.
-THe only differences are:
+The only differences are:

-* you need to encapsulate your function in a `impl <StructName> {}` block
+* you need to encapsulate your method in a `impl <StructName> {}` block
 * the first parameter is always `self`
 * when you call them, you use the `.` notation on the instance